 By Max Spiegel – Numismatic Guaranty Corporation ……

-The minuscule half dime was struck from 1794 to 1873, although many also include the pattern 1792 half disme—the first coin struck under the authority of the Coinage Act of 1792, which established the US Mint and the denominations to be issued.
+The minuscule half dime was struck from 1794 to 1873, although many also include the pattern 1792 half disme—the first coin struck under the authority of the Coinage Act of 1792, which established the United States Mint and the denominations to be issued.
 These early half dimes were approximately 16.5 mm in diameter and weighed just 1.35 grams, making them smaller than any US coin save for the silver three-cent piece and gold dollar, and lighter than all but the silver three-cent piece.

 Early half dimes, considered to be those struck from 1794 to 1837, are particularly popular with collectors and a number of varieties have been cataloged by Russel Logan and John McCloskey (attributed by “LM” numbers).
 The first half dime design was the Flowing Hair type, which was used for only two dates: 1794 and 1795.
 Both of these years are scarce and highly desirable, although the 1794 is a bit rarer and more valuable than its 1795-dated counterpart.